vote/docs.voteamerica.org/docs/index.md

 VoteAmerica provides a handful of products for other organizations to use:

 * [VoteAmerica toolset:](toolset/index.md) A complete suite of tools that help citizens check their registration status, register to vote, request an absentee or mail-in ballot, find out where to vote, and contact their local elections office.
-* [The Election Information API](api/index.md): 80+ rigorously fact-checked data points per state, covering everything from voter ID laws to voter registration deadlines.
+* [Civic Data API](api/index.md): 80+ rigorously fact-checked data points per state, covering everything from voter ID laws to voter registration deadlines.

 The tools are free to use and embed on your website.
 If you'd like access to the data that comes in via a dedicated instance of our toolset, you'll need to sign up for a paid account.
 You'll also need to sign up for a paid account if you'd like to use the Election Data API.
 - [Click here for the embed code for the free tools](https://www.voteamerica.com/embeds/)